jmalauss/Absenteeism/README.md

 ## What are we looking for?
 - Is there a difference in absent hours between males and females? - Justin
 - Is there a difference in absent hours based on age? - Samantha
+  - Using a linear regression we looked at the relationship between age and absent hours
 - Is there a difference in absent hours based on tenure? - Bradley
 - Is there a difference in absent hours based on job title? - Frederick